Leonard Cohen (1934-2016)

 A treasured possession of ours is his personal inscription on the cover page of his 1964 collection of poetry, Flowers for Hitler.
 It is now on display in a glass-topped case in our reading room as part of the Atwater Writers Exhibition (AWE).

 "No matter how long I live abroad, I do feel forever rooted in St. Urbain Street.
 That was my time, my place, and I have elected myself to get it right."

 Celebrating Quebec's English-language Writers – Activities, an Exhibition...a Museum?

-From the Fall of 2014 through the Spring of 2015, the Atwater Library is conducting activities to celebrate Quebec's English-language writers, past and present, with project funding from the Community Cultural Action Fund (CCAF) of Canadian Heritage.
+Since the Fall of 2014, the Atwater Library has been conducting activities to celebrate Quebec's English-language writers, past and present, with project funding from the Community Cultural Action Fund (CCAF) of Canadian Heritage.